dlgiovani/erable/README.md

-# erable
+# Érable
 A fast, classless, accessible stylesheet for semantic HTML.
-Responsive, small, modularized, and looks pretty!
+Responsive, small, and looks pretty!